Your cart ()

 Those who begin to climb, both on plastic and on rock, need a comfortable product that tends to be rigid and supportive, designed to gradually adapt to more efficient, softer shoes with a tighter fit.
 Precisely for this reason La Sportiva has developed an ALL ROUND line, dedicated to beginners and which includes products specifically designed for climbing in the gym.

 These are shoes designed to be worn for a long time and avoid annoying pains, combining both comfort and durability.
 Moreoever, given their more rigid structure, it is possible to use them by choosing a size more similar to that of one’s normal shoes.
-Therefore for those who are about to start their own vertical adventure, experts recommend models such Tarantula, Finale and Geckogym, a no-marking shoe designed specifically for indoor use.
+Therefore for those who are about to start their own vertical adventure, experts recommend models such Tarantula and Finale.

 Considerations if the beginner is a child